tremo123/Ogar-unlimited/Newfeatures.md

    * Periodically sends a message (seconds)
  - Spmsg []
    * stops pmsg
- - Killbots [number]
-   * Kills a number of bots (leave field blank and it will kick all bots)
  - Troll [id]
    * You figure out this one, Its a suprise!
  - Fmsg [message 1] [message 2] [etc...]